juanstelling/MS4-prints/README.md

 - Logging in with social media account, such as Facebook and Google.
 - Greating a loyalty programme, where users can save points for discounts.
 - Expand the range where people can choose between different sizes.
 In addition, they calso can buy frames for the products.
+- Adding an address finder where the address finder can check if the address is valid and exists.

 <div align="right">
     <a href="#breaktasty">↥ Back to top!</a>